pwighton/bids-specification/src/derivatives/atlas.md

 }}

-In this case, a new T1w template of the cerebellum was created, and two different atlases (`Diedrichsen2009`, and `Buckner2011`) were generated with respect to the T1w template.
+In this case, a new T1w template of the cerebellum was created, and two different segmentations (`Diedrichsen2009`, and `Buckner2011`) were generated with respect to the T1w template.

-**Deriving from an existing template/atlas**.
+**Deriving from an existing template**.
 For example, the MIAL67ThalamicNuclei
-([Najdenovska et al., 2018](https://doi.org/10.1038/sdata.2018.270)) atlas-generation pipeline could display the following structure:
+([Najdenovska et al., 2018](https://doi.org/10.1038/sdata.2018.270)) pipeline could display the following structure:

 <!-- This block generates a file tree.
 A guide for using macros can be found at